veekaybee/veekaybee.github.io/content/blog/2022-11-18-sd-safety-filter.md

 There are a couple of very, very interesting parts of this paper for me.

-1. Even though machine learning models are,  in theory, very, very good at detecting NSFW content, and in fact it's one of the main use-cases for ML, this is an entirely new space we're still learning how to navigate for these new deep-learning based approaches to computer vision and the policy has not yet caught up with the tech
+1. Even though machine learning models are,  in theory, very, very good at detecting NSFW content (in fact it's one of the key actually-useful use-cases for ML), this is an entirely new space we're still learning how to navigate for these new deep-learning based approaches to computer vision.
+The policy has in no way caught up with the tech yet.
 2. As such we are still relying on very manual human judgment lists to filter out bad content in deep learning, an area that's just getting started with this.
 If you've ever worked in content safety, you know that these lists can be miles long.
-17 means you have a baby content safety list :)
+17 is just the very start of what will eventually become a very long list :).
-3. There is an ENORMOUS amount of context that you need to evaluate these models.
-I am not a deep learning expert but I do know machine learning and the amount of reading I had to do to get caught up with what the paper is presenting was a fair amount. we need a lot more education for laypeople that may be exposed to the results of models like these to clarify them, and this paper is a fantastic starting point.
+3. There is an ENORMOUS amount of context that you need to evaluate these models, and there is still much about them that is extremely opaque and resistant to evaluation.
+I am not a stable diffusion expert but I do know machine learning, and even still, I had to do a fair amount of reading to get caught up withthe context of this particular paper.

+It's we need a lot more introspection, simplification, and education about these models, and this paper is a fantastic starting point.